fable-compiler/Fable/docs/getting-started.md

 The usual way to run a JS tool is a [package.json script](https://docs.npmjs.com/misc/scripts), so when you type `yarn run build` this will invoke a command named "build" within the "scripts" property of the package.json file.

-It is actually possible to fun the Fable daemon and the JS clients separately:
+It is actually possible to run the Fable daemon and the JS clients separately:

 ```shell
 dotnet fable start